 Kids Central was accredited in the area of Independent Living in 2009 and is also accredited in the areas of Licensing, Re-licensing, Kinship Care (Informal) and Placement Services.
 In 2015, the Healthy Start Program joined the family of accredited service programs.
+In 2019, the Neighborhood Projects also joined the family of accredited service programs.
 In accordance with COA standards, the Kids Central QM Plan describes processes and activities required by COA including: stakeholder participation, long-term planning, short-term planning, internal quality monitoring, case record reviews, outcomes measurement, customer satisfaction, feedback mechanisms, information management and improvement plans.
 Kids Central achieved full reaccreditation in 2015.
-Full reaccreditation is scheduled to occur in 2019.
-The Neighborhood Projects will be going through the accreditation process in 2019 as well.
+Full reaccreditation occurred in 2019.
+Kids Central was expedited through the Pre-Commission Review Report process as a result of not receiving any out of compliance ratings in any of the fundamental practice standards.